Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

 - [Clojure for](https://clojuredocs.org/clojure.core/for)
 - [Programming at REPL](https://clojure.org/guides/repl/introduction)

-The tutorial can be followed through the REPL in the terminal, if you have  your [editor](https://clojure.org/guides/editors) environment to interact with a Clojure REPL run the REPL examples inside your editor.
+You can follow the tutorial through the REPL in the terminal.
+If you have your [editor](https://clojure.org/guides/editors) environment set up to interact with a Clojure REPL, run the REPL examples inside your editor.

-We highly recommend to spend time to setup your [editor](https://clojure.org/guides/editors) environment to interact with a Clojure REPL.
-If you are able to do the following you should be good to go.
+We highly recommend spending time to set up your [editor](https://clojure.org/guides/editors) environment to interact with a Clojure REPL.
+You should be good to go if you can do the following:

 - Start a REPL and connect it to your editor.
 - Evaluate Clojure code from a file(namespace) to the REPL.